 Description

-DESCRIPTION: Upper Hill War Memorial consists of a wheel-head cross on a tapered shaft decorated with an incised Sword of Sacrifice on the front face.
+Upper Hill War Memorial is made of sandstone and features a wheel-head cross on a tapered shaft.
+The front face of the shaft is decorated with an incised Sword of Sacrifice.

-The left face of the lower tier bears a name from 1920 whilst the right face carries the details of a fallen submariner from the Second World War.
+On the left face of the lower tier, there is a name from 1920, while the right face includes the details of a fallen submariner from the Second World War.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.